Do your dogs have what it takes to be the best of the best? Want to cheer

-of the top dogs in the nation?
-Track the current Purina® Pro Plan® Champions Cup
+on some of the top dogs in the nation?
+Meet Circle of Champions and

 A confident, hardworking black Labrador Retriever called “Flex” powered through his first field trial season, acquiring 55 points and winning 13 Derby stakes to secure the Purina Outstanding Derby Field Trial Retriever Award.
 Flawless Execution – FLEX, who is co-owned by Johnny and Kathy Armstrong of Winston Salem, North Carolina, with Jane McCullough of Chester, Maryland, finished his Derby career with 95 points.
 “Flex is steady and focused on the line.